 - The strip in which Calvin employs Loophole Abuse to answer the question "Explain Newton's First Law of Motion in your own words."
 His answer?
 "Yakka foob mog.
 Grug pubbawup zink wattoom gazork.
 Chumble spuzz."

-- "I hope you suffer a debilitating brain aneurysm, you freak!"
+- One of the insults Calvin says to Susie upon first meeting her is, "I hope you suffer a debilitating brain aneurysm, you freak!"

 - Three panels of a hideous space alien contemptuously addressing a classroom and proceeding to demonstrate his planet's destructive technology, one panel of Calvin pulling a hideous face at the front of the classroom growling gibberish.
 "Miss Wormwood, shouldn't he be in some kind of special school?"